kentshenlim/chem-store-inventory/README.md

 ## TODO

 - TODO: D
-- TODO: change create to new
-- TODO: change create to update keyword
 - TODO: disallow deletion for sample data
 - TODO: back button more intuitive than home and list
 - TODO: responsive